What are Layer 2 (L2) Blockchains?

 Yes, Layer 2 blockchains reduce gas fees by reducing the burden of transactions on the Layer 1 chain and de-congesting the network.

-Are there only Layer 2 blockchains for Ethereum?
+Are Layer 2 blockchains only for Ethereum?

 No, other blockchains apart from Ethereum also have Layer 2 networks.
 However, as the largest smart contract network, Ethereum has the maximum number of Layer 2 blockchains.